MetalheadKen/Strassen-Algorithm/README.md

 Refactoring (c) 2021 by dbj@dbj.org -- https://dbj.org/license_dbj
 ```

-Built on WIN10 using `TDM-GCC-64`.
 Clang or GCC are required.
+Built on WIN10 using `TDM-GCC-64` or `clang 11.0.0`.

 &nbsp;
 &nbsp;